Great Eastern Conventions

-Great Eastern Conventions, Inc. was an entertainment company which produced comic book conventions, most actively during the years 1987-1996.
+Great Eastern Conventions, Inc. was an entertainment company that produced comic book conventions, most actively from 1987 to 1996.
 In New York City, the Great Eastern shows filled the gap between the mid-1980s demise of the annual Comic Art Convention and Creation Conventions, and the establishment of promoter Michael Carbonaro's annual Big Apple Comic Con in 1996.
-From 1993–1995, Great Eastern hosted two New York City shows annually at the Jacob K. Javits Convention Center.
+From 1993 to 1995, Great Eastern hosted two New York City shows annually at the Jacob K. Javits Convention Center.
 In addition to running shows in the Northeastern United States, Great Eastern also ran shows in Georgia, Florida, California, Oregon, Minnesota, and Texas.

-Great Eastern was founded in 1977 by New Jersey-based promoter Frederic Greenberg.
+Great Eastern was founded in 1977 by New Jersey–based promoter Frederic Greenberg and his wife Nancy.

 History

-Greenberg, a comic book fan himself, began hosting conventions in 1977 after he discovered that there weren't regular shows in his area.
+Greenberg, a comic book fan himself, began hosting conventions in 1977 after he discovered that there weren't regular shows in his area of Mount Laurel, New Jersey.

-From 1983–1987, Great Eastern hosted monthly conventions in Mount Laurel, New Jersey, routinely drawing between 150 and 175 people.
+From 1983 to 1987, Great Eastern hosted monthly conventions in Mount Laurel, routinely drawing between 150 and 175 people.
 Originally based in Boonton, New Jersey, by 1989 the company had moved its offices to Ringoes, New Jersey.

-By 1990, Great Eastern was running one-day shows weekly throughout the Northeastern United States, as well as larger shows in cities likes San Francisco, Tampa, and Atlanta.
-Their June 1990 convention at the New York Penta Hotel was billed as "the biggest show of the year."
-Great Eastern hosted comic book conventions in South Florida from 1990-1994.
+By 1990, Great Eastern was running one-day shows weekly throughout the Northeastern United States, as well as larger shows in cities like San Francisco, Tampa, and Atlanta.
+The GEC June 1990 convention at the New York Penta Hotel was billed as "the biggest show of the year."
+In June 1994, GEC hosted one-day conventions in Chicago, Pittsburgh, San Francisco (all on June 5), Minneapolis, St. Louis, Miami (all on June 12), Boston, and Denver (both on June 26).

+Great Eastern hosted comic book conventions in South Florida from 1990 to 1994.
 Venues included the Howard Johnson Hotel—North Miami Beach, the Marriott Hotel—Coral Gables, and the Marriott Hotel—Hialeah Gardens.
 Featured guests varied based on availability, such as Stan Lee, Todd McFarlane, George Pérez, Rob Liefeld, Jim Starlin, John Beatty, Pat Broderick, Martin Nodell, Joe Staton, Mike Zeck, Dick Giordano.
 Great Eastern pulled out of South Florida after 1994 as a result of after-effects from Hurricane Andrew's impact in August 1992.

 In 1992, Great Eastern Conventions partnered with Cerebus creator Dave Sim in promoting small conventions in over 20 U.S. locations, including Indiana, Oregon, Texas, as well as in South Florida.

-From 1993–1995, Great Eastern hosted two large-scale conventions annually at the Jacob K. Javits Convention Center, which were dubbed "The New York Comic Book Spectacular."
+From 1993 to 1995, Great Eastern hosted two large-scale conventions annually at the Jacob K. Javits Convention Center and the New York Coliseum, which were dubbed "The New York Comic Book Spectacular."
 The February 1994 show was affected by a large winter storm which forced about one-fifth of the special guests to cancel their appearances.
 Great Eastern mounted a "Philadelphia Comic Book Spectacular" in October 1994; Greenberg was soon sued by David Greenhill, promoter of Philadelphia's Comicfest '93, for scheduling the Philadelphia Comic Book Spectacular the same weekend as Greenhill's planned Comicfest '94.